 Trainees have considered how the foundation subjects are taught within the primary school and within the equivalent areas of the EYFS.
-The range of subjects has been covered during university session, this includes; computing, PE, RE, languages, music, geography and PSHE, with a focus on emotional wellbeing.
+The range of subjects has been covered during university session, this includes; computing, PE, RE, languages, music, history, geography and PSHE, with a focus on emotional wellbeing.
 During these sessions, trainees have developed key subject knowledge, considered how teaching can be adapted to meet specific pupil needs and how assessment is used to ensure pupil progress and how it supports the planning cycle.
 Approaches such as learning outside the classroom and cross-curricular teaching have been considered during sessions.

-Learning "how to" Use a range of resources and materials aligned with the school curriculum for foundation subjects Identify essent knowledge and subject and opportunities d skills in the d provide Ensure pupils' thinking is focused on key ideas and observing expert colleagues deconstruct this approach Clarifying "how to" Provide trainees with the opportunity to observe expert practitioners deliver a ra relevant to the foundation subjects.
-Share with them how learning is deconstruct pupils remain focused and make progress.
-Discuss resources and materials used inform planning.
-Give trainees the opportunity to put this into practice and reflect Building "how to" Observe expert colleagues as they deliver foundation subject sessions • • ort groups during ndation subject sessions Discuss the tea approaches used foundation su sessions d within bject Discuss assessment used in the foundation subjects
+Learning "how to" Use a range of resource materials aligned with school curriculum fo foundation subjects the knowledge a or subject a Identify essential concepts, knowledge and skills in the subject and provide opportunities for these Ensure pupils' thinking is focused on key ideas and observing expert colleagues deconstruct this approach Clarifying "how to" Provide trainees with the opportunity to observe expert practitioners deliver a range of content relevant to the foundation subjects.
+Share with them how learning is deconstructed to ensure pupils remain focused and make progress.
+Discuss resources and materials used and how these inform planning.
+Give trainees the opportunity to put this into practice and reflect upon progress.
+Building "how to" Observe expert colleagues as they deliver foundation subject sessions Support groups during foundation subject sessions Discuss the tea approaches use foundation su sessions d within ıbject Discuss assessment used in the foundation subjects